yukaizou2015/UHS-MRIPhysics-journal-web-scrapping/index.md

 ## Target Journal

-Our team has chosen [Journal of Magnetic Resonance Imaging (JMRI)](https://onlinelibrary.wiley.com/journal/15222586) as the target journal.
+Our team has chosen [Journal of Magnetic Resonance Imaging (JMRI)](https://onlinelibrary.wiley.com/journal/15222586).
 An overview of the journal content can be found from the ISMRM website [here](https://www.ismrm.org/membership-journals/journals/).

-### JMRI spreadsheet

-The latest scrapped issue can be viewed [here](https://script.google.com/macros/s/AKfycbyV13WLm-9n4DCShUr7gzq4eMd1shJEGLI5Q1GxBZCLNnAtSskFU6yWQpm6xyEM_M7l/exec).

-The spreadsheet for collecting JMRI contents may be accessed at the link [here](https://docs.google.com/spreadsheets/d/1-4spJ677WzYBpuzcnHu_gO0mSnoR29mk/edit?usp=sharing&ouid=117155765040566319388&rtpof=true&sd=true).

 ## Relevant Contents

-Our team decided that the following information are relevant and should be put on spreadsheet:
+The following information from the journal will be recorded on spreadsheet:

 - Journal name
 - Volume/Issue